Stromae: Collaborations

 In 2009, Stromae collaborated with Kery James on the song "Ghetto", also featuring J-mi Sissoko.
 The song was the subject of his "Lesson Number 14" series on YouTube.

 Also in 2009, Stromae collaborated with DJ Psar on a French-language mix of "We Will Rock You" by Queen, entitled "We Will Strock You".

 In 2010, Stromae's song "Alors on danse" was remixed by Kanye West.
 Stromae brought West on stage at Coachella in 2015 while he performed the song.

 Stromae collaborated with Lorde, Haim, Pusha T, and Q-Tip for the song "Meltdown", which uses the instrumental of his song "Merci", a track originally recorded for his 2014 album Racine carrée.
 The track was featured on the soundtrack for the film The Hunger Games: Mockingjay – Part 1.

 Stromae collaborated with director Henry Scholfield to produce the music video for English artist Dua Lipa's single "IDGAF".
 The video was released on 12 January 2018.

 Stromae provided vocals for Coldplay's 2019 single "Arabesque" on their eighth studio album, Everyday Life.

 Stromae also collaborated with French rapper Orelsan on a song called "La pluie".

 Stromae collaborated with Camila Cabello in the music video for "Mon amour", where she contributed vocals in English and French for the video version in 2022.

 Stromae collaborated with Pomme for the song "Ma meilleure ennemie" appearing in the seventh episode of the second season of the animated series Arcane, released on the 23 November 2024.

+Stromae collaborated with Madonna on the track "My Sins Are My Savior".
+The electro-dance song was released as part of Madonna's album, Confessions II, on 3 July 2026.